 For companies managing a workforce across borders, benefits offer a unique opportunity to unify the team and reflect the company’s ethos, harmonize a corporate culture and bolster the overall talent strategy.

-Naturally, offering benefits in one market and not in another can have negative implications for the workforce.
+Naturally, offering supplementary benefits in one market and not in another can have negative implications for the workforce.
 While cost is of course a major factor, it is important for a global HR department to understand the long-term advantages of integrating certain benefits across all the jurisdictions it operates in – while still customizing packages in some countries to meet statutory requirements and niche cultural expectations.

 An Employer of Record can help your benefits “go global”